juxor/afaq/markdown/secG1.md

 give for the necessaries of life.
-When the wife and children of the labourer ask for bread, and he has none to give them, then, according to the political economists, is the community prosperous and happy; for then the rate of wages is low, and commodities command a high price in labour."_ [**Mutual Banking**, pp. 49-50 and p.
+When the wife and children of the labourer ask for bread, and he has none to give them, then, according to the political economists, is the community prosperous and happy; for then the rate of wages is low, and commodities command a high price in labour."_ [ **Mutual Banking** , pp. 49-50 and p.
 49]

 Greene's alternative was co-operation in production, consumption and exchange.
-_"The triple formula of practical mutualism"_, he argued, was _"the associated workshop"_ for production, the _"protective union store"_ for consumption and the _"the Mutual Bank"_ for exchange.
-All three were required, for _"the Associated Workshop cannot exist for a single day without the Mutual Bank and the Protective Union Store."_ Without mutual banking, the productive co- operatives would not survive as it would not gain access to credit or at a high rate (_"How do you advance the cause of labour by putting your associated neck under the heel of capital?
-Your talk about 'the emancipation of labour' is wind and vapour; labour cannot be emancipated by any such process."_) Thus the _"Associated Workshop ought to be an organisation of personal credit.
+_"The triple formula of practical mutualism"_ , he argued, was _"the
+associated workshop"_ for production, the _"protective union store"_ for
+consumption and the _"the Mutual Bank"_ for exchange.
+All three were required, for _"the Associated Workshop cannot exist for a single day without the Mutual Bank and the Protective Union Store."_ Without mutual banking, the productive co-operatives would not survive as it would not gain access to credit or at a high rate ( _"How do you advance the cause of labour by putting your associated neck under the heel of capital?
+Your talk about 'the emancipation of labour' is wind and vapour; labour cannot be emancipated by any such process."_ ) Thus the _"Associated Workshop ought to be an organisation of personal credit.
 For what is its aim and purpose?
-Is it not the emancipation of the labourer from all dependence upon capital and capitalists?"_ [**Op.
-Cit.**, p.
+Is it not the emancipation of the labourer from all dependence upon capital and capitalists?"_ [ **Op.
+Cit.** , p.
 37, p.
 34, p.
 35 and p.
-34] The example of the Mondragon co-operative complex in the Basque country confirms the soundness of Greene's analysis.
+34] The example of the Mondragon co- operative complex in the Basque country confirms the soundness of Greene's analysis.

 Here we see a similar opposition to the commodification of labour (and so labourers) within capitalism that also marks social anarchist thought.
 As